-There has been a school in Beechcroft Road since 1926 – Bec school opened in the September.
-It had five classes with 129 boys and seven members of staff.
-In 1960 Hillcroft school opened as a boys comprehensive school on an adjoining site.
+There has been a school in Beechcroft Road since September 1926, when Bec Grammar School opened.
+The school had only five classes with 129 students and seven members of staff.

-In the summer of 1993 a major building project was started to refurbish the school buildings.
-During that time only Year 10 &11 students remained on site: Years 7, 8 & 9 were based in the recently vacated buildings of Walsingham School on Clapham Common Westside.
-The original Bec building was demolished during these building works and the land was developed for private housing.
+In 1993 a major building project to refurbish the school buildings began.
+During this time only Year 10 and 11 students remained on the school site; Years 7, 8 and 9 were based in the recently vacated buildings of Walsingham School on Clapham Common Westside.
+The original Bec Grammar School building was demolished and the land was developed for private housing.

-The building work was completed in 1996 and staff and students moved into the new buildings on Beechcroft Road.
+The building work was completed in 1996 and all students moved into the new buildings on Beechcroft Road.
 The school was renamed Ernest Bevin College in June 1997.
 In 2023 the school joined United Learning and was renamed Ernest Bevin Academy.

-During 2005 a major new development took place: the building of the new Sports and Sixth Form Centre.
+Another major building development began in 2005; the construction of the new Sports and Sixth Form Centre.
 Additions included an indoor swimming pool, fitness suite and a judo dojo.
-This complex was opened in September 2007 by Dame Kelly Holmes.
+This complex was officially opened in September 2007 by Dame Kelly Holmes.